-- Visiting instrumental / vocal teachers are self-employed and not employed by Tenison Woods College. - All students having lessons must complete the 'Application to Learn an Instrument' form that must then be processed by the Performing - There may be waiting lists for some instruments. - The College provides an instrument hire system that can be accessed by families. - The Head of Music has key responsibility for learning in the music area.
+- Visiting instrumental teachers provide private tuition at the school.
+Most are self-employed and not employed by Tenison Woods College. - Some faculty staff provide tuition at the school. - All students having lessons whether new or continuing must complete the 'Application to Learn an Instrument' form that must then be processed by the Music Office. - There may be waiting lists for some instrumental/vocal lessons. - The College provides an instrument hire system that can be accessed by families. - The Head of Performing Arts is supported by the Performing Arts Administrator who has key responsibility for learning in the music area. - These lessons are generally half an hour and students leave their classes to attend these lessons.

-STUDENTS/PARENTS ARE REQUESTED TO:
+STUDENTS/PARENTS WILL BE REQUESTED TO:

-- · Notify the instrumental teacher directly if the student is unable to attend the music lesson (excursion, etc). - Pay tuition fees as required.
-Consistent late payment or non-payment of fees may result in the school being reluctant to offer instrumental lessons in the future. - Be prepared for their instrumental lessons.
+- Notify the instrumental/vocal teacher directly if the student is unable to attend the music lesson (excursion, etc). - Send payment directly to the instrumental/vocal teacher.
+Consistent late payment or non-payment of fees may result in the school being reluctant to offer instrumental/vocal lessons in the future. - Be prepared for their instrumental lessons.
 Students should be on-time and bring with them their instrument and music. - Have the use of an instrument for private practice (where possible).
 Parents wishing to purchase a new or used instrument are welcome to seek advice from music staff.
 The hire of instruments is available through the school. - In order to make steady progress, students should develop a regular practice routine.
 Parental guidance in this regard is most beneficial.